baank/spark-mongodb-connector/README.md

+Note this is an currently incompatible fork of the original Spark MongoDB connector.

+It has the following changes:

+ * Support for additional predicate pushdowns (Not Null, String Contains, String Starts With, String Ends With)
+ * Support for additional data types (Long, Decimal, Date, Double)
+ * Forced partitioning by _id (MongoDB's default primary key)

 # NSMC: A Native MongoDB Connector for Apache Spark

 This is a native connector for reading and writing MongoDB collections